benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 });
 ```

-I'm going to humour you and run through this line by line.
+I'm going to humor you and run through this line by line.
 If you don't need me to, just skip the dot points below and bask in your smugness.

 1. Wait for the document to be ready before running the code.
 2. Listen for a click event on the ```.more-comments``` classes (each of our 'view all x comments' links).